Skip to main content

 A Change Minds project will employ or obtain the services of the following staff and consultants:

-• Project Lead – chairs and reports to the Project Board, and accounts to the funding body and/or other funders and stakeholders for delivery of Change Minds, according to the outputs and outcomes identified in the Project Plan.
+• Project Lead – chairs and reports to the Project Board and accounts to the funding body and/or other funders and stakeholders for delivery of Change Minds, according to the outputs and outcomes identified in the Project Plan.

 • Project Coordinator – runs the project on a day-to-day basis, hosted by the archive service.
 This could be the same individual as the Project Lead.

-• Partner staff from the archive service and mental health support organisation – assist with tours of the archive service site and familiarise participants with the historical records, research resources and archive service procedures.
+• Partner staff from the archive service and mental health support organisation – assist with tours of the archive service site and familiarises participants with the historical records, research resources and archive service procedures.

 • Volunteers – support both the archive service and the participants in the running and delivery of the Change Minds project as appropriate.